Dividend Reinvestment Plan

 Participation is optional.
 If you are an eligible Computershare shareholder and wish to participate in the DRP you can provide your election by logging onto Computershare’s Investor Centre at www.investorcentre.com.
 You will need to have your SRN or HIN (as applicable) and postcode handy.

-DRP elections for this dividend must be received by 5pm Melbourne time on 18 August 2016.
+DRP elections for this dividend must be received by 5 pm AEDT on 23 February 2023.
 Any elections received after that time will not be effective for this dividend payment but will apply to future dividend payments.